BRIDGE BIDDING

 • Favourable vulnerability

-• Do not do over 1NT
+• Can do over 1NT

 • Do not do over another weak hand